Aevarkan/MCBE-extended-commands-suite/README.md

 ## `multicommand`

 Does multiple commands at once, separated by a pipe `|`.
+Don't use this if you don't have to, will likely be removed in the future.

 **Syntax**: `/scriptevent ecs:multicommand <command: string> | <another command: string>`